mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/README.md

 - Ready-to-use faculty resources that support implementation, assessment, and classroom integration

 ## How to Participate 👇
+### Who Can Participate
+Anyone is welcome to use these projects for educational purposes.
+Participation in the Classroom Challenge Projects Program is *optional* and provides the additional benefit of support from MathWorks engineers throughout project work and the opportunity for students to receive certificates of completion and nomination for a MathWorks prize.
+Registration in the Classroom Challenge Projects Program is limited to instructors who are using the projects in the context of a class or program.
+Individual students may not register to participate - only staff or instructors in the context of a class or program may register on behalf of the students in their class or program.

+### Guidelines for Participation
 Below you will find a suggested timeline and set of instructor guidelines for implementing the MathWorks Classroom Challenge Projects in your class or program.
 For each step, you will find a list of related resources in the rightmost column to help you with each implementation milestone.

 Please Note: To participate in the MathWorks Classroom Challenge Projects program, you **must register** your class or program before project work begins **and submit** student names for certificates of completion after you have evaluated all student submissions. *All other elements in the instructor guidelines below are suggestions only*, based on what has worked well in other classrooms.
 You may choose to integrate these projects into your program or class at your discretion.